 Most of the Academy's income is obtained from the DfE via the ESFA in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the DfE during the year ended 31 August 2022 and the associated expenditure are shown as Restricted Funds in the Statement of Financial Activities.
+The grants received from the DfE during the year ended 31 August 2023 and the associated expenditure are shown as Restricted Funds in the Statement of Financial Activities.

-During the year ended 31 August 2022, total expenditure of £2,261,722 (excluding actuarial pension adjustments and depreciation) was covered by recurrent grant funding from the DfE, together with other incoming resources of £2,436,599.
+During the year ended 31 August 2023, total expenditure of £2,371,870 (excluding actuarial pension adjustments and depreciation) was covered by recurrent grant funding from the DfE, together with other incoming resources of £2,470,426.

-The Academy has taken on the deficit in the Local Government Pension Scheme in respect of its non-teaching staff transferred on conversion, the valuation at 31 August 2022 was £389,000.
+The Academy has taken on the deficit in the Local Government Pension Scheme in respect of its non-teaching staff transferred on conversion, the valuation at 31 August 2023 was £123,000.

-The level of unrestricted free reserves held by the Academy at 31 August 2022 was £327,589, of which £130,100 is designated.
-Restricted GAG funds carried forward were £215,046.
+The level of unrestricted free reserves held by the Academy at 31 August 2023 was £313,076, including designated funds of £73,306.
+Restricted GAG funds carried forward were £251,321.

-Key financial policies adopted or reviewed during the year include the Finance Policy which lays out the framework for financial management, including financial responsibilities of the Board, Head Teacher, Managers, Budget Holders and other Staff, as well as delegated authority for spending.
+Key financial policies adopted or reviewed during the year include the Finance Policy which lays out the framework for financial management, including financial responsibilities of the Board, Head Teacher, managers, budget holders and other staff, as well as delegated authority for spending.

 Trustees have adopted a Responsible Officer/internal audit policy and appointed Thompson Jenner LLP to undertake a programme of internal checks on the financial controls.
-The Trustees have received 3 reports from the Responsible Officer/internal audit, which contained no matters of significance.
+The Trustees have received 3 reports from the Responsible Officer/internal auditor, which contained no matters of significance.

 There is a development plan in place for repair, improvement and development to the school over the next 5 years.
-The costs expected to be incurred within this plan are detsailed below in the reserves policy.
+These include: